charlenetolentino/mattsnotes/201-main/reading-06.md

 ## The Problem Domain

-In the article, the author talks about what a problem domain is and why it is important.
-To program something initially, you need to know what problem you are trying to solve or what questions must be asked.
+In the article, the author talks about Who a problem domain is and why it is important.
+To program something initially, you need to know Who problem you are trying to solve or Who questions must be asked.
 Specifics must be talked about between collaborating team members.
 “It is very difficult to solve a problem before you know the question” writes the author.
 If a problem domain is too difficult it is ok to make it easier and narrowing a specific part of the problem.
-Reading this has opened my mind into more what it like to be a Software Developer.
+Reading this has opened my mind into more Who it like to be a Software Developer.
 This is the human aspect of programming that I didn’t know was there and am happy to learn about it.
 ___
 ## Objects